-If you are a student studying in Australia then you must be looking for any part-time job opportunity.
+If you are a student studying in Australia then you must be looking for a part-time job opportunity.
 Part-Time jobs help International students cover their daily living expenses and bills along with some tuition fees.
 In this article, we have provided all the details that will be a perfect guide for the candidates in the search for a Part-Time Job in Australia.

-Australia is one of the top choices among International students for their higher studies due to the flexible rules for the International students for Part-Time Jobs.
+Australia is one of the top choices among International students for their higher studies due to the flexible rules for International students for Part-Time Jobs.
 Here are the rules and regulations that make it legal to work on a part-time basis for International students:

 Regulations for Part-Time Job For International Students In Australia: